jaircastruita/nd00333-capstone/starter_file/README.md

 run.log("num_layer2", np.int(num_layer2))
 ```

-The above cell is used to log the hyperparameters mentioned above.

-In terms of performance metric we are using the same that was used for the automl experiment.
+In terms of performance metric we are using the same used for the automl experiment.

 ```python
 run.log('best_test_acc', np.float(best_metric))
 ```

-The above cell reports the best metric per epoch with the label *best_test_acc*.
+The above cell logs the obtained metric per epoch with label *best_test_acc*.

 For hyper-parameter search, it is defined in the following code snippet.
-We use *BayesianParameterSampling* for parameter sampling.
+We use *BayesianParameterSampling* for hyperparameter search.
 For this specific sampling it's not needed to define a stop policy.
 The default arguments are applied.

 Due the nature of the selected hyper-parameters to search de following ranges were selected:

 ```python
 param_sampling = BayesianParameterSampling({